OldManUmby/DND.SRD.Wiki/pages/18.monsters/default.md

 **Challenge** 15 (13,000 XP)

 **_Tunneler**_.
-The worm can burrow through solid rock at half its burrow speed and leaves a 10-foot-diameter tunnel in its wake.
+The worm can burrow through solid rock at half its burrow speed and leaves a 10-foot diameter tunnel in its wake.

 **Actions**